ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 Now we will use the same command logic to create rotate and translate commands.
 We will call the arcadeDrive method periodically, and once the translation distance or rotation angle, respectively, is reached (use sensor readings from the drivetrain), return true for the isFinished method.

 ### Translation command
 We will now drive a certain distance using data from the drivetrain's encoders.
 There are methods in the drivetrain class to get the distances the encoders have traveled (`.getLeftDistance` and `.getRightDistance`).
-The code will be similar to the default command we wrote earlier, except we will have an isFinished condition that terminates the command once the desired distance is reached.
+You should make a new command class called `TranslateCommand` and can copy the structure from DriveCommand.
+The code will be similar to the default command we wrote earlier, except we will have an finish condition that terminates the command once the desired distance is reached.
 We will also drive at a constant speed with no rotation.

+There are two options to create the translate command you can chose which one you like better.

+#### Subclass command
 In the constructor you will need to take in the RomiDrivetrain and the distance to travel.
-After that you use `Math.signum` to determin the sign of the distance which is the direction that we need to drive, finaly you need to add the drivetrain as a requirement for the command.
+After that you use [Math.signum](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#signum-double-) to determin the sign of the distance which is the direction that we need to drive, finaly you need to add the drivetrain as a requirement for the command.

 <details>
     <summary>